varun7860/ROS/README.md

+# About this Repo
+This repo consists of all the projects of ros done by me till now.It covers up all the basics of ROS that a novice user needs to get started with it.Below are the general details about ros ,its history and its installation.Read it all to get you started.
+For the Installation refer the section : Ïnstallation of ROS.

 # The history of ROS
 Many robot frameworks exist, produced for a specific reason, for prototyping purposes.
 ROS was intended to be more general-purpose, although its designers do not believe it to be the ultimate OS able to do everything.